-The official occupancy rate is a general indicator of compliance with the accommodation capacity of a prison.
-As such, it gives no precise information as to the conditions in which the detainees are housed or as to the gravity of the problems that might affect them if the official capacity is not respected or is overestimated.
+The occupancy rate is a general indicator of compliance with the accommodation capacity of a prison.
+As such, it gives no precise information as to the conditions in which the detainees are housed, or as to the gravity of the problems that might affect them if the official capacity is not respected or is overestimated.

-When the prison capacity is greatly exceeded (overpopulation), the detainees' living conditions are usually problematic.
-However, while an occupancy rate of 150% (50% overpopulation) may place the health of the detainees in one such establishment at grave risk, that same rate will not have seriously adverse consequences for the detainees in another establishment.
+When the prison capacity is greatly exceeded (overpopulation), the detainees' living conditions are usually problematical.
+But while an occupancy rate of 150% (50% overpopulation) may place the health of the inmates of one such facility at grave risk, that same rate will not have seriously adverse consequences for those of another.